Easy Hot Chocolate Recipes that taste amazing! Everything from slow cooker hot chocolate to Hot Cocoa Cocktails we have you covered!

 Here are some of our favorite hot chocolate recipes including homemade hot chocolate, hot cocoa adaptions, and more!

-Hot Chocolate Garnishes - If you are looking to upgrade your favorite hot chocolate we love garnishing with homemade whipped cream, chocolate sauce, caramel sauce, peanut butter, and milk chocolate chips.
+Hot Chocolate Garnishes - If you are looking to upgrade your favorite hot chocolate we love garnishing with homemade whipped cream or coconut whipped cream, chocolate sauce, mini marshmallows, crushed OREOs, crushed graham crackers, cinnamon, chocolate shavings, caramel sauce, peanut butter, and milk chocolate chips.

 The majority of these hot cocoa recipes are made with regular non-fat or whole milk here are a few ways you can adapt them for dietary restrictions.

-Alternative Milks - soy milk, oat milk, coconut milk, or your favorite dairy-free milk works great.
+Alternative Milks - soy milk, oat milk, coconut milk, almond milk, or your favorite dairy-free milk works great.

 Chocolates - Try using different chocolates for fun new flavors - Semi-sweet chocolate, bittersweet chocolate, dark chocolate, white chocolate, or your favorite chocolate blend.
 High quality chocolate helps create the best creamy texture for hot chocolate.